manoj1749/amfoss-tasks/README.md

 ## My Introduction
 - Myself, Manoj and I'm from Andhra Pradesh.
 I had completed my 11th and 12th in Vijayawada in MPC stream.
 - To be honest I am pretty noob in coding and programming kinda stuff but I had some mere knowledge about how these computers work and all.
-- During my 12th I had go to know about github, open-source contributions, hackathons and all, I don't why I was fascinated to those things and I got some keen intrest towards them, Which made me create my github account on May 4th,2021 but due to my lack of knwowledge regarding github I wasn't able to do anything in github those days
+- During my 12th I had go to know about github, open-source contributions, hackathons and all, I don't why I was fascinated to those things and I got some keen intrest towards them, Which made me create my github account on May 4th,2021 but due to my lack of knwowledge regarding github I wasn't able to do anything in github those days.
 - I wanted to learn about it but due to my hectic schedule of classes during my 12th I wasn't able to learn anything.
 - But I had gotten across an thread regarding amfoss club in quora through which I got to believe that it will be the perfect club to learn what I needed and do the things which fascinated me😇.